Last Updated on

 The first thing an eye doctor does is measuring your eye pressure by determining the resistance of your air to the eye.
 They use a tonometer that can emit an air puff to show the pressure levels of your eye.
 A pen-like device gets into contact with your eyes to measure the pressure.
 Your cornea should be clear and shaped regularly for it to function accordingly.
 Tonometry is used in detecting glaucoma.

-An optometrist can also dilate your pupils using special eye drops so that they can view the inside regions of your eyes to determine if everything is in order.
-They can also conduct a fundus examination to view the inner parts of your eye as they examine the optic nerve and the retina.
+An optometrist can also dilate your pupils using individual eye drops so that they can view the inside regions of your eyes to determine if everything is in order.
+They can also conduct a fundus examination to see the inner parts of your eye as they examine the optic nerve and the retina.

 Visual field testing